XiongPengNUS/rsome/docs/_site/quickstart_tutorial.md

 The other two arguments control the display and export options of the solution.
-Since there is no significant difference in calling various solvers, we would constantly use the Gurobi solver in the remaining part of the manual for demonstration.
+Once the solution completes, you may use the command `model.get()` to retrieve the optimal objective value.
+The optimal solution of the variable `x` can be attained as an array by calling `x.get()`.
+No optimal value or solution can be retrieved if the problem is infeasible, unbounded, or terminated by a numeric issue.

 ## Application examples